pgum/pgum.github.io/_slides/effective-use-of-templates.md

 * Inspect and then record your most common cases
 * Adapt tools at your disposal to the situation
-* Establish a template on how to make productive template -->
+* Establish a template on how to make productive template

-# What is template?

-Note:

-What do we use them for?
-Real life examples?
-What is common goal of making a template?
-Does templates hold creativity off?

 ---